-2.3.11 Childcare benefit allowance ("Beihilfe zum pauschalen Kinderbetreuungsgeld": bcctu\s); 2010
+2.3.11 Childcare benefit allowance ("Beihilfe zum pauschalen Kinderbetreuungsgeld": bcctu s); from 2010 on

 The childcare benefit allowance is a benefit for lone parents or families with low incomes.
 It replaces the former childcare benefit supplement.
 The benefit has not to be paid back later.